 Generating neuronal subpopulations from pluripotent stem cell sources for disease modelling and brain repair

-The team is focused on developing highly standardised protocols for the generation of various neuronal populations from human pluripotent stem cells, with these cells providing valuable tools for disease modelling in the dish, drug screening or transplantation into the injured brain.
+Our group has a keen interest in the use of pluripotent stem cells for brain repair.
+We focus on developing highly standardised protocols for the generation of various neuronal populations from human pluripotent stem cells, with these cells providing valuable tools for disease modelling in the dish, drug screening or transplantation into the injured brain.

 This has included demonstrating the appropriate identification of the generated cells, their function, as well as the suitability of the protocol for efficient scalability and banking (cryopreservation) of the cells.

 Most recently we have demonstrated that these stem cell-derived dopamine neurons are capable of alleviating motor symptoms in animal models of Parkinson’s disease.
-Ongoing work in the team is now focused on developing strategies to purify populations prior to grafting, ensure safety for the use of pluripotent stem cells into the clinic and enhance the integration of these transplanted cells into the host brain.
+Ongoing work in our team is now focused on developing strategies to purify populations prior to grafting, ensure safety for the use of pluripotent stem cells into the clinic and enhance the integration of these transplanted cells into the host brain.

 Take part in this project